controlplaneio/kubesec/README.md

 #### CLI usage example:

-Reusing the `kubesec-demo` example pod from above, we can scan this pod against different profiles.
+Reusing the `kubesec-demo` example pod from above, we can scan this pod against different policies.

-Let's scan with the default profile (resticted):
+Let's scan with the default policy (resticted):

 ```bash
 kubesec pss-scan kubesec-test.yaml